 It’s not just the location that’s new as you can experience four new terrains (and their associated shortcuts – and perhaps some not deemed shortcuts, but worth experimenting with), there are new terrains as well as weather effects.

 Eldfjall Island DLC makes a crossover almost with its lava-themed locations that look like they wouldn’t go amiss in Minecraft.
-Then again, Lonely Mountains Downhill is such a gorgeous, understated aesthetic, making use of the numerous focus techniques as part of the experience and not just a trick.
+Then again, Lonely Mountains: Downhill is such a gorgeous, understated aesthetic, making use of the numerous focus techniques as part of the experience and not just a trick.

-Lonely Mountains Downhill Eldfjall Island DLC - Weather
+Lonely Mountains: Downhill DLC

-Regarding this heading, there’s also an update included in the game called Daily Rides – a new feature that changes daily with new routes to take and obstacles, complemented by online leaderboards once more.
+Regarding this heading, there’s also an update included in the game called Daily Rides – a new feature that changes daily with new routes to take and obstacles, complemented by online leaderboard once more.
 Curse you, elite riders and your black magic-like results.

 Additionally, there are new paint jobs and gear exclusive to the DLC.
 Once again, these are pretty elusive on my part as you have to complete some objectives to earn the currency to unlock.
 Alas, it’s like looking window shopping in Hatton Garden: look, but don’t touch.
 You haven’t earned it.

-As this Eldfjall Island DLC is precisely that: additional content, I’m going to wind it down without waffling any more and say that if you’re as much as a fan of Lonely Mountains Downhill as me, don’t hesitate to add this to your collection.
+As this Eldfjall Island DLC is precisely that: additional content, I’m going to wind it down without waffling any more and say that if you’re as much as a fan of Lonely Mountains: Downhill as me, don’t hesitate to add this to your collection.
 Though only one location, the additional trails and multiple paths make this a worthwhile purchase – especially at the price too.